 Part romance, part adventure story, part quest novel, Martine Leavitt brings her inimitable gentle wit, humor and compassion to a story about a teenaged boy struggling to gain control of his own mind and destiny.

-Selected for the YALSA Best Fiction for Young Adults 2016
+- Commended YALSA Best Fiction for Young Adults, 2016

 - Commended CCBC Best Books for Children and Teens, 2016

 - Winner Governor General's Literary Award, Young People's Literature – Text, 2016

 - Commended Shelf Awareness Best YA Books of the Year, 2015